-A: Yes and No. All intimate weddings (35 guests or less) are photographed with one photographer: either Cameron or Jamelle, depending on availability.
+A: Yes and No. All intimate weddings (35 guests or less) are photographed with one photographer.
 For our Arizona weddings, we hire an assistant or second photographer based on the event needs.
 If you have a large wedding or your timeline requires an additional photographer, there may be an additional photographer charge.

 Q: What if it’s a true elopement?
 It’s just a bride, groom and officiant!
 Can you help us find other vendors?

 A: We frequently work with just the bride and groom for our intimate events.
 Yes, we do help our clients find officiants, makeup artists, floral artists and locations.